mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

     export PYTHONPATH=$MF_PATH:$PYTHONPATH
     ```

-- **vLLM MindSpore Manual Installation**
+- **vLLM-MindSpore Plugin Manual Installation**

     If user need to modify the components or use other versions, components need to be manually installed in a specific order.
-Version compatibility of vLLM MindSpore can be found [Version Compatibility](#version-compatibility), abd vLLM MindSpore requires the following installation sequence:
+Version compatibility of vLLM-MindSpore Plugin can be found [Version Compatibility](#version-compatibility), abd vLLM-MindSpore Plugin requires the following installation sequence:

     1. Install vLLM